serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

   It would therefore be interesting for the scientific Python community to break this vicious circle: Pythran does not receive sufficient investments (in terms of money and development) because it is not yet used in very popular projects.
-And it cannot be used in these big projects because the lack of investments.
-We hope that this vicious circle will be overcome when one or two big projects will adopt Pythran and some work is being done in this direction with Scikit-image [#]_.
+And it cannot be used in these big projects because of the lack of investments.
+We hope that this vicious circle will be overcome when one or two big projects will adopt Pythran.
+Some work is being done in this direction with Scikit-image [#]_.

 .. [#] See https://mail.python.org/pipermail/scipy-dev/2018-May/022837.html.